 To be sure, technology isn’t only about electronics.
 A broad definition of technology is “the application of scientific knowledge for practical purposes”.
 “Tools, machines, techniques, crafts, [and] systems” that arise from scientific understanding are all manifestations of technology.
 But for the sake of this article, technology will be expressed as manual techniques, tools and machines.
 A shovel is technology, as is a bike, as is a certain methods of weeding, as is a backhoe.
 Some are equal, some are not.

 In his book, Small is Beautiful, Keynesian economist, Dr Ernst F Schumacher, championed the concept of ‘appropriate technology’ (or ‘immediate technology’).
 He wrote of “small-scale technology, relatively non-violent technology, ‘technology with a human face’”.
 In the chapter, The Need for Immediate Technology , he described it as “fairly simple and therefore understandable, suitable for maintenance and repair on the spot” Justifying further: “Simple [technology] is normally far less dependent on raw materials of great purity or exact specifications and much more adaptable to market fluctuations than highly sophisticated [equipment].
-Men are more easily trained: supervision, control, and organisation are simpler; and there is far less vulnerability to un-foreseen difficulties.”
+Men [and women, Schu’!] are more easily trained: supervision, control, and organisation are simpler; and there is far less vulnerability to un-foreseen difficulties.”
 Nowadays we don’t even attempt to gander under the bonnet of our car.
-We call roadside assistance if we breakdown and take it back to the manufacturer’s service centre to have its regular checkup.
-This is partially due to what technology has become–beyond the grasp of the average human–but also due to us.
+We call roadside assistance if we break down and take it back to the manufacturer’s service centre to have its regular checkup.
+This is partially due to what technology has become–beyond the grasp of the average human–but also due to us and how we have come to be.
 We are no longer skilled in managing all aspects of our life.
 We don’t necessarily cook, clean, wash up, garden, unblock a clogged drain, or hem our trousers.
-Many, if not all of tasks are outsourced to an expert for a fee or to some high-tech gadget.
+Many, if not all of these, tasks are outsourced to an expert for a fee or to some high-tech gadget.
 Rather than use ecological heating and cooling systems in our house–which don’t cost any money at all–we use high-tech solutions like electric evaporative cooling and gas heating.